milesj/interweave/docs/ssr.md

 yarn add interweave-ssr --dev
 ```

-Begin by importing and executing the `polyfillDOMImplementation` function.
-This will polyfill the
+Begin by importing and executing the `polyfillDOMImplementation` function before rendering React.
-appropriate DOM that Interweave relies on.
+This will polyfill the appropriate DOM that Interweave relies on.

 ```ts
 import { polyfillDOMImplementation } from 'interweave-ssr';